-You start thinking about it.
-You start thinking about it a lot.
-You think that it might be a good time to ask for a promotion, but you still have many doubts in your head.
-If they say yes, you want to meet the challenge by launching a winning proposal while understanding the context, of course.
+You start thinking that it might be a good time to ask for a promotion, but you aren’t sure.
+You want to successfully rise to the challenge if they say yes, sending the right message to the company.
 The opinion of your bosses matters, because this could be (and hopefully will be) the first of many promotions until you get the job of your dreams.
-But how do you know if you’re prepared to be promoted and how should you ask for it?
+But how do you know if you’re prepared for a promotion and how should you ask for it?

 Getting a promotion: How to know it’s the right time

 The best professionals always look for new opportunities to grow inside and outside of their companies.
-That’s why, according to Iñaki Saltor, managing partner of Saltor Talent, one day you’ll get out of bed and know that you have almost all the solutions to problems at work.
-Your chair, let’s be honest, is comfortable – very comfortable – but it doesn’t excite you anymore.
-The thrill you felt at first is only felt once in a while now.
+According to Iñaki Saltor, managing partner of Saltor Talent, one day you’ll get out of bed and know that you know the answers to almost all of the questions at work.
+Let’s be honest, your chair is comfortable – very comfortable – but it doesn’t excite you anymore.
+You almost never feel the sense of excitement you had when you took the position.
 You want more.
 More challenges.
-More problems that you don’t have the answers to.
+More questions that you don’t already know the answers to.
 More excitement.
 What are you going to do?

 First, you should make sure that your feelings are based on reality.
-To do that, you should confirm whether your current position allows you to take on new projects that challenge you.
-You should also find out if colleagues who have jobs similar to yours have had this opportunity.
+To do that, confirm if you can take on new projects that challenge you in your current position.
+You should also find out if colleagues who have jobs like yours have been offered promotions.
 Have they continued growing?
 Have they gotten stuck?
 Second, ask yourself how much time you’ve been in your job.
-It’s not usual to run out of exciting goals after just three years.
+It’s not usual to run out of exciting goals after three years.
 Are you sure there isn’t more to be done?

-If you believe that you have completed a stage; that you have been three years (sometimes less) in a position that you already know perfectly; and that you’ve got to keep going until you reach the final goal in your career plan, then push the red button, smile, take the leap and prepare to live (again) with some excitement.
-Remember the best professionals always look for new opportunities to grow.
+If you know the responsibilities of your current position like the back of your hand, feel like you have closed a chapter and feel motivated to continue moving towards your next career goal, smile, take the leap and prepare to live (again) with some excitement.
+Remember that the best professionals always look for new opportunities to grow.

-If you want to move up, you have to convince your bosses and other key professionals in your company (on occasion those who may surprise you).
-For Joanna Moss, executive coach, an ongoing conversation with your bosses is essential, because it gives you insights into what they think we lack in order to be promoted.
-Do we need education?
-Maybe experience?
-What type of education and experience?
+If you want to move up, you have to convince your bosses and other key professionals in your company that you deserve a promotion.
+For executive coach Joanna Moss, an ongoing conversation with your bosses is essential, because it gives you insights into what they think is lacking in your performance.
+Do you need professional development?
+Or more experience?
+What type of training and experience?
 Can you be more specific, please?

-This conversation will also help you figure out how promotions are asked for in the company, so that they are received positively; what is expected of ambitious candidates before moving up to the next level; and what options there are for climbing the ladder, as well as going for a lateral move that later will allow you to make the jump up.
+This conversation will also help you figure out how to ask for a promotion in your company; what is expected of ambitious candidates before moving up to the next level; and what options there are for climbing the ladder.
+You can also use the conversation to explore lateral moves that may later allow you to make a jump.

-Take advantage of conversations with bosses and other key professionals to create networks of alliances and to reveal a personal side of yourself, showing your abilities, competencies and dedication.
-Be sure to shine in your current position so they will recognize your excellent work.
-This is so they’ll ask themselves: Why not give you the promotion since you’re the perfect candidate?
+Take advantage of conversations with bosses and other key professionals to create networks of alliances and reveal a personal side of yourself, showing your abilities, competencies and dedication.
+Be sure to shine in your current position so that your excellent work is recognized.
+Before not time, your bosses will be asking themselves, Why not give you the promotion since you’re the perfect candidate?

 How to convince your boss to do an executive education program.

-Listen: You need information, education and a good plan
+Listen: You need information, professional development and a good plan

-María Ángeles Losa, IESE’s Head Career Management, points out that, to find out what you need to get promoted, having conversations inside the company is not enough.
-You also have to look outside.
-Compare yourself, for example, with those who have your ideal job in other companies.
-Carry out post-graduate studies, not only to specialize, but also to create networks and find out about the experiences of other smart colleagues.
+María Ángeles Losa, Head of Career Management at IESE, points out that having conversations with others in your company is not enough to find out what you need to get promoted.
+You also have to look outside of your company.
+For example, it may be useful to compare yourself to professional with your ideal job in other companies.
+Carry out post-graduate studies, not only to specialize, but also to create networks and find out about the experience of other smart colleagues.
 And, finally, take your profile to the marketplace to see how it’s received and what type of commitment companies ask for in exchange for moving up.

-The information that you have acquired researching the market, your bosses and key professionals in the company will help you fill the gaps in information, competencies and experience that are essential for making the leap that you propose.
+The information that you have acquired researching the market, your bosses and key professionals in the company will help you fill the gaps in the information, competencies and experience that are essential to make the leap.
 Now you need a good strategy for moving up and a career plan that gives meaning to this promotion.
 Because you want to be promoted until you get the job of your dreams, right?

 The path to your career advancement